tkoenig97/stardew-companion-app/README.md

    const API_KEY = 'ENTER YOUR API';
    ```

-<p align="right">(<a href="#readme-top">back to top</a>)</p>
+<p align="right">(<a href="#readme-top">back to top</a>)</p> -->

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+This website is intended to act as a companion for the game Stardew Valley.
+It can keep track of the user's progress and help them plan how they will spend their days in-game.

 _For more examples, please refer to the [Documentation](https://example.com)_